Horizontal tiling of convolutions with Aidge#

 function returned True

-: the replacement was successful.
-We can visualize the new model.
+, which means that the replacement was successful.
+We can now visualize the tiled model.

-Now we run the transformed model and compare it’s ouput value to the previous one.
+Now we run an inference with the tiled model and compare its output to that of the original model.

 model.compile("cpu", aidge_core.dtype.float32)